The National Multiple Sclerosis Society estimates there are more than 2.3 Million people living with Multiple Sclerosis (MS) worldwide.

 For example, let’s suppose the standard premium for a life insurance policy you like is $35 per month.

-Let’s also assume you receive a table rating of 1 or A then you might pay around $44 per month (or 25% above Standard).
+Let’s also assume you receive a table rating of 1 or A then you might pay around $44 per month (or about 25% above Standard).
 This varies though from company to company.

 Or maybe you receive a table rating of 4 or D which is equivalent to the Standard rating class plus 100% rate-up.
 In this case, the life insurance premium might double to roughly $70 per month.